-2. Requirements for the course, including assignments, term papers, and examinations.
+8. Requirements for the course such as assignments, term papers, and examinations

 b.
-How the calculation or determination of the final grade will be arrived at in this course.
+How the calculation of the final grade will be determined

 Instructors evaluate five basic elements of writing during evaluation.
 Though these elements are called by many different names, they can be summed up in the following list.
 It is important to note that some instructors, depending on the academic discipline or the specific course or assignment, may weigh some elements more heavily than others.
 The first three are considered major elements, and a writing assignment may be considered inadequate if one of these elements is missing or seriously flawed.